 First, Read scored his team-high 10th goal on a wrister to tie it at 2.
 Then Washington's Tom Wilson received a 5-minute major and ejection for charging.
 Wilson sent Brayden Schenn crashing headfirst into the boards with a hit from behind.

-Schenn sustained an upper-body injury and didn't return, but the Flyers made the most of their 5-minute man advantage.
+Schenn didn't return, but the Flyers made the most of their 5-minute man advantage.

 Streit fired a one-timer from the left point past goalie Braden Holtby to make it 3-2.
 Voracek then slid one inside the near post 72 seconds later for a 4-2 lead.

 Simmonds extended the lead to 5-2 in the third period, and this time the Flyers held onto a three-goal cushion.

 After a scoreless first period, Ovechkin got the scoring started 40 seconds into the second on a power play.
 Nicklas Backstrom's pass from the far side of the net bounced off defenseman Nicklas Grossmann's skate, trickled away from Mason and went to Ovechkin, who backhanded it in for his NHL-best 28th goal.